 This post outlines the key strategies that you need to implement in your ACT English prep.

-Using these 8 ACT English tips can boost your score even if the test is tomorrow, but they’ll be a lot more effective if you incorporate them in your ACT study routine.
+Using these eight ACT English tips can boost your score even if the test is tomorrow, but they’ll be a lot more effective if you incorporate them into your ACT study routine.

-If you’re looking for an especially high score, be sure to check out this guide to getting a perfect score (from someone who did so!).
+If you’re aiming for an especially high score on ACT English, check out this guide to getting a perfect score (from someone who actually did so!).
 Even if you have more modest aims, this post provides some helpful tips on how to approach the test.

-If you’re looking to supplement your online study with some old-fashioned paper books, these are the ones you should use.
+If you’re looking to supplement your online study with some old-fashioned paper books, these are the ones you should use for your ACT English prep.

 ACT English doesn’t test vocabulary that much (see the diction post above for more info), but if you’re concerned about not knowing key words, take a look at these posts, which round up the best online sources for ACT vocab and identify which words you really need to know.

-Having read these guides, you probably know what I'm going to say you need to do next: practice!
+Having read most (hopefully all!) of these ACT English guides, you probably know what I'm going to say you need to do next: practice with actual ACT test questions!
 You can only improve so much by reading about the test—you have to try out the strategies and tips for yourself.
+Use full-length ACT practice tests to determine whether you're on track to hitting your target score.

-When doing so, make sure you know the best way to review missed questions, since you can't improve unless you learn from your mistakes.
+When doing so, make sure you also know the best way to review missed questions, since you can't improve unless you learn from your mistakes.
+In addition, I recommend looking over questions you guessed on and got right so you can ensure you know how to get the correct answer.

-There's guide includes everything you need to build an effective ACT English prep program, but if you're feeling overwhelmed by the idea of doing it all by yourself, consider giving our online prep program a try.
-Built by Harvard grads and ACT full scorers, the PrepScholar ACT program learns your strengths and weaknesses through advanced statistics, and then customizes your prep program to your needs, giving you the most effective prep possible.
+This guide has everything you'll need to build an effective ACT English prep program, but if you're feeling overwhelmed by the idea of doing it all by yourself, consider giving our online prep program a try.
+Built by Harvard grads and ACT full scorers, the PrepScholar ACT program learns your strengths and weaknesses through advanced statistics, and then customizes the program to your needs to give you the most effective prep possible.

 Want to improve your ACT score by 4 points?